 American dollars are not accepted in Italy.
 Getting Euro when you are in Italy will save you money, BUT you may feel comfortable ordering small amount of Euro from your bank before traveling, (300 to 500 euro).
 It's easy to get Euros in Italy from bank machines (Bancomat) that are near or in any bank you see on the streets, in the airports, and train stations.
 I recommend using your bank debit card to withdraw Euro from Bancomats, (transactions are available in English).
 (Do not change money at places that say ATM).

 Tipping in Italy differs from the USA and is never mandatory.
-For good service, consider rounding your bill up to the nearest five or ten euros as a cash tip.
+For good service in restaurants, consider rounding your bill up to the nearest five or ten euros as a cash tip.
 Credit card payments do not include a line for a tip amount; leave cash (5-10%).
-Tipping tour guides is customary, typically 5-10% or more for longer tours.
+Tipping tour guides is customary, typically 5-10% or more for longer tours (10 to 15%).
 For taxi drivers, tip around 3-5 euros in cash, depending on distance and luggage.

 Check with your credit card company regarding foreign transaction fees for card use in Italy.
 While credit cards are widely accepted, smaller shops may charge extra for card payments, so it's advisable to carry cash, especially for small purchases like coffee, gelato, and tipping.
 While Visa and Mastercard are widely accepted, some smaller establishments may not take American Express.

-Tickets for regional trains, or any ticket that doesn’t have a specific time and assigned seat, needs to be validated.
+Tickets for regional trains, or any ticket that doesn’t have a specific time and assigned seat, need to be validated.
+(Easily validated by downloading train app).

 Upon entering the station, locate the large electronic schedule boards.
 Avoid focusing solely on the destination; instead, find your train by identifying the train number and departure time.
 Trains may arrive about 10 minutes before departure.